nervosnetwork/ckb-cli/docs/Plugin.md

 The `sub_command` role plugin will add a top level sub-command in ckb-cli, the plugin will need to parse the command line argument itself.

-The `callback` role plugin will be called when certain event happend (send transaction for example).
+The `callback` role plugin will be called when certain event happened (send transaction for example).

 Here is the config return as the response of `get_config` method.